Where to find holiday competitions

 UK radio stations give away lots of holidays and UK breaks – they’re advertised on air and also on their websites.
 There are various ways to enter including easy entry online prize draws, social media competitions, creative photo/video competitions, and also text in or phone in competitions broadcast on air.
 Your best chance to win is where you have to be listening to the show and only have a short time to call or text in.
 Do not text in for the premium rate prize draws (these will cost £1.50 or £2 to enter, and are usually big cash prizes) – instead, enter the promotions that have a sponsor, where it’s just a standard rate text or call that only costs a few pence.

 Holiday prizes are usually given away during the Breakfast or DriveTime shows – and at the weekends.
 Heart and Capital FM regularly team up with Jet2 across their regional stations to win holidays flying from their regional bases (Bristol, Stansted, Birmingham, East Midlands, Edinburgh, Glasgow, Manchester and Leeds Bradford).
-Members of my Lucky Learners Facebook group won an incredible 26 Jet2 holidays on the radio in January 2021, so be brave and give it a go, it’s really not that scary to go on air!
+Members of my Lucky Learners Facebook group have won hundreds of holidays on the radio, so be brave and give it a go, it’s really not that scary to go on air!

 Read my tips on winning radio competitions, and check these station websites regularly for the latest competition T&Cs.